Are you planning a safari? Don’t forget to “Pin It” for later!

 Private: Some reserves are private so they are able to fence in animals.
 So, what seems like “wild and natural” is actually just a really, really giant enclosure.
 This often gives visitors more of a “zoo-like” feel when animals are so used to being around humans rather than unexpectedly encountering them.
 The plus side to this is that chances are good that you won’t have a drive where you see close to nothing.

-Free For Alls: Other reserves are a free for all.
-So, expect every single guide out in the bush to radio to the next when they see a lion.
+Free For Alls: Other reserves are basically a free for all.
+It’s not a coordinated effort, so, expect every single guide out in the bush to radio to the next when they see a lion.
 Seeing a lion in nature is bad ass no matter what.
-However, if you would rather it just be you (or maybe one other car) for an intimate encounter, you may need to consider a different reserve or park
+However, if you would rather it just be you (or maybe one other car) for an intimate encounter, you may need to consider a different reserve or park.

 By Determining Other Trip Destinations